-56. What is the permitted shipping time to a WADA-accredited Laboratory for a blood ABP Sample?
+56. What is the permitted shipping time to a WADA-accredited Laboratory or ABP Laboratory for a blood ABP Sample?

 WADA has developed a Blood Stability Score (BSS) which can increase the shipping time of a blood ABP Sample to the Laboratory from 36 hours up to 60 hours based on the Sample being shipped in constant cooled conditions.